romkatv/powerlevel10k/README.md

     * branch / tag name
     * current action status (rebasing, merging, etc.,)
     * being behind / ahead of your remote
+    * conditionally shows remote tracking branch if it differs from local
     * various local working tree statuses
 * Shows command number in right-prompt (so you can `$ !<num>` to re-run)
 * Shows return-code of command if it is an error code